 Option 1: We will use the provided risk management model.

-Option 2: We will use a different enterprise risk management model as described.
+Option 2: We will use the REQUIRED risk management model.

 The risk management function, in context, is used to turn duties to protect into decisions about what to protect and how well.